9 Top-Rated Tourist Attractions in Sydney's Darling Harbour

-A 10-minute walk from the city center, Darling Harbour is a family-friendly pedestrian precinct on Sydney's waterfront, packed with a treasure trove of tourist attractions.
-Besides the enticing lineup of shops and restaurants, the area is home to museums, theaters, a zoo and aquarium, exhibitions, and evocative entertainment venues.
+A 10-minute walk from the city center, Darling Harbour is a family-friendly pedestrian precinct on Sydney's waterfront packed with a trove of tourist attractions.
+Besides the enticing lineup of shops and restaurants, the area is home to museums, theaters, a zoo, an aquarium, exhibitions, and world-class entertainment venues.

-During the day, you can stroll past fizzing fountains along the paved waterfront promenade and gaze across the water at the sun glinting off the city's skyscrapers.
-Scenic harbor cruises and exhilarating jet boat rides depart from the docks here for water-based fun, while younger children will love the old-time carousel, ten-pin bowling, and the water park with interactive fountains and an imaginative playground.
+During the day, you can stroll past fizzing fountains along the paved waterfront promenade, and gaze across the water at the sun glinting off the city's skyscrapers.
+Scenic harbor cruises and exhilarating jet boat rides depart from the docks here for water-based fun.
+Younger children will love the old-time carousel, Kingpin Darling Harbour ten-pin bowling, and the water park with interactive fountains and an imaginative playground.

 Address: 2 Murray Street, Darling Harbour